 - Crack is a form of cocaine that has been processed to make a rock crystal that people smoke.
 The term “crack” refers to the cracking sound the rocks make when they are heated.
-To make crack, the powder cocaine is mixed with ammonia or baking soda and water and then heated to produce the crystal.

-After the "high" of the cocaine wears off, many people experience a "crash" and feel tired or sad for days.
+After the "high" of the cocaine wears off, many users experience a "crash" and feel tired or sad for days.
 They also experience a strong craving to take cocaine again to try to feel better.

 Learn more about how the brain works and what happens when a person uses drugs.
 And, check out how the brain responds to natural rewards and to drugs.

 The surge of dopamine in the brain affects the body in a variety of ways:

 - higher body temperature